pjfan/2024-06-21-eastie-online/README.md

     curriculum  taught in your workshop, and `title` (overall title for all pages).

     Editing hints are embedded in `_config.yml`,
-    and full instructions are in [the customization instructions][customization].
+    and full instructions are in [the customization instructions][customization]..

 5. Edit the `schedule.html` file to edit the schedule for your upcoming workshop.
 This file is located in the `_includes` directory, make sure to choose the one from the appropriate `dc` (Data